Is an invoice a contract?

 With Juro you can:

-• Automate invoices using our integrations with Xero and Quickbooks.
+• Automate invoices using our integrations with Xero, Sage and Quickbooks.
 Using a contract management tool, such as Juro makes it possible to automate and manage contracts and invoices, streamlining this process.

 • Sign contracts electronically.
 Juro incorporates native electronic signing capabilities, making the signing process faster and more convenient.
 Parties can add that all important legally binding signature to any contract in seconds.